LiberTEM/LiberTEM/docs/source/contributing.rst

 general rule, try to keep your changes in a similar style as the surrounding code.

-You can check the code style by running:
+Before submitting a pull request, please check the code style by running:

 .. code-block:: bat